Samuel of Bulgaria: Advance of the Byzantines

 The beginning of the new millennium saw a turn in the course of Byzantine-Bulgarian warfare.
-Basil II had amassed an army larger and stronger than that of the Bulgarians: determined to definitively conquer Bulgaria, he moved much of the battle-seasoned military forces from the eastern campaigns against the Arabs to the BalkansR.
-V. Rozen, Emperor Basil the Bulgar-slayer (Imperator Vasiliy Bolgaroboytsa, Император Василий Болгаробойца), p.
-34. and Samuel was forced to defend rather than attack.
+Basil II had amassed an army larger and stronger than that of the Bulgarians: determined to definitively conquer Bulgaria, he moved much of the battle-seasoned military forces from the eastern campaigns against the Arabs to the Balkans and Samuel was forced to defend rather than attack.

 In 1001, Basil II sent a large army under the patrician Theodorokanos and Nikephoros Xiphias to the north of the Balkan Mountains to seize the main Bulgarian fortresses in the area.
 The Byzantine troops recaptured Preslav and Pliska, putting north-eastern Bulgaria once again under Byzantine rule.
 The following year, they struck in the opposite direction, marching through Thessaloniki to tear off Thessaly and the southernmost parts of the Bulgarian Empire.
 Although the Bulgarian commander of the fortress of Veroia, Dobromir, was married to one of Samuel's nieces, he voluntarily surrendered the fort and joined the Byzantines.
 The Byzantines also captured the fortress of Kolidron without a fight, but its commander Dimitar Tihon managed to retreat with his soldiers and join Samuel.
 The next town, Servia, did not fall so easily; its governor Nikulitsa organized the defenders well.
 They fought until the Byzantines penetrated the walls and forced them to surrender.
 Nikulitsa was taken to Constantinople and given the high court title of patrician, but he soon escaped and rejoined the Bulgarians.
 He attempted to retake Servia, but the siege was unsuccessful and he was captured again and imprisoned.

 Meanwhile, Basil II's campaign reconquered many towns in Thessaly.
 He forced the Bulgarian population of the conquered areas to resettle in the Voleron area between the Mesta and Maritsa rivers.
 Edessa resisted for weeks but was conquered following a long siege.
 The population was moved to Voleron and its governor Dragshan was taken to Thessaloniki, where he was betrothed to the daughter of a local noble.
 Unwilling to be married to an enemy, Dragshan three times tried to flee to Bulgaria and was eventually executed.